 “This Is Going to Hurt: Secret Diaries of a Junior Doctor” is written by a former doctor- Adam Richard Key, is a book based on non-fiction.
 This book is his own autobiography about his own clinical experience as a junior doctor in the National Health Service.

 This book is both amusing and distressing.
 The main theme of this book is the ill-treatment faced by the doctors.
-All you need to know about the life of a person working in a hospital is detailed here.
-This book is one of the best novels for doctors.
+All you need to know about the life of a person working in a hospital is detailed here for the readers to know.

 13. Second Suns: Two Doctors & Their Quest to Restore Sight and Same Lives